lelloc/doc-admin/content/ticket-settings/service-level-agreements.rst

 Your organization must meet the time demands of your customers.
 Timely service matters.
 Response to questions, updates on issues, and solutions must be provided it an agreed amount of time.
 The agent must receive notification of possible breaches, to prevent ticket escalation.

-OTRS scales well with your needs and offers management of Service Level Agreements (SLAs).
+OTRS scales well with your needs and offers management of service level agreements (SLAs).
 OTRS provides you with the possibility to create numerous service level agreements covering all of your service and customer need.
 Each :term:`SLA` can cover multiple services and define the availability of service and escalation periods.

 Use this screen to add service level agreements to the system.
 A fresh OTRS installation doesn't contain any service level agreements by default.
 The service level agreement management screen is available in the *Service Level Agreements* module of the *Ticket Settings* group.